JakubNei/UnityProceduralPlanets/readme.md

+# NOT MAINTAINED
+Feel free to fix and create pull request.

 # About
 This is where I try to refine and improve on everything I've learned in my [Procedural planets generator](https://github.com/aeroson/procedural-planets-generator).
 The idea is that someday this will be license free Earth sized comprehensive Unity GPU-mostly procedural planets and procedural universe generator.
 So people can #MakeGamesNotProceduralPlanets